 Here are the topics I’ll be covering in this post:

 - Pre-Departure Checklist

 - How Long You Can Stay In Mexico (without a visa)

-- Choosing Which City To Live In
+- Choosing Which City in Mexico To Live

 - Transportation (Should You Rent a Car or Take Uber?)